 TASMINA PERRY - AUTHOR & JOURNALIST

-Tasmina Perry is the internationally bestselling author of thirteen novels including Kiss Heaven Goodbye, Private Lives and Guilty Pleasures.
+Tasmina Perry is the internationally bestselling author of fourteen novels including Kiss Heaven Goodbye, Private Lives and Guilty Pleasures.
 Her books have been translated into twenty languages and sold over two million copies worldwide.
 She is a former lawyer turned award-winning journalist and was editing the UK edition of In Style magazine when her debut novel Daddy's Girls went into the top ten and became one of the biggest selling debuts of the years.
 She also writes thrillers under the pseudonym JL Butler.
 Mine - her first novel in that pen name has been optioned by Sony Pictures.
 She lives in London with her husband, son and too many shoes.

 Tell us a little bit about how you came to be a novelist.

 I didn't start off an an author.
 Or a journalist.
 I actually trained as a lawyer and had a legal career all mapped out until I met Take That in a cafe in Manchester.
 I went up to Robbie and asked if I could interview them because my secret dream was to be a writer.
 Take That were just starting out so it must have been one of their first ever interviews.
 A couple of years later, when they were big stars, I used it to secure a junior writer's job at More magazine.